fbergama/wass/doc/src/render/documentation/stereo.html.md

 to obtain a dense and accurate reconstruction from a stereo sequence.

-The default configuration parameters have been tuned considering a stereo rig composed by 3 megapixel cameras placed side-by-side with parallel optical axis, placed at about 10m above the sea level and facing downward at about 20° with respect to the horizon.
+The default configuration parameters have been tuned considering a stereo rig composed by 5 megapixel cameras placed side-by-side with parallel optical axis, placed at about 10m above the sea level and facing downward at about 20° with respect to the horizon.
 A different configuration is possible but will probably require an adjustment of the configuration parameters.

-In this page we describe in a step-by-step fashon how to tune such parameters to get the best possible results.
+In this page we describes step-by-step how to tune such parameters to get the best possible results.

 ## Step 1 - Create a new configuration file